 4. Establish Routine Maintenance Schedules

-HashMicro’s Asset & Fleet Management Software can make it easier for you to record your equipment conditions and schedule routine maintenance for all your manufacturing assets.
-It also allows you to keep track of fuel consumption as well as the location of your delivery trucks, thus any issues can be identified earlier.
+HashMicro’s Manufacturing System can make it easy for you to record conditions and schedule routine maintenance for all manufacturing assets.
+The system also allows you to monitor fuel consumption and track your truck’s location to identify problems early.

 5. Leverage Automation for Your Business

-You may be thinking that investing in software is not the right solution to reduce waste, since you will still need to spend quite a lot of money to implement it.
-However, the cost you will spend on software is actually much cheaper compared to the costs that you have to spend regularly on your workers, new machines, reparations, and other unnecessary tools.
+You may be thinking that investing in software is not the right solution to reduce waste since you will still need to spend quite a lot of money to implement it.
+However, the cost you will spend on software is much cheaper than the costs you have to pay regularly on your workers, new machines, reparations, and other unnecessary tools.

-With an automated manufacturing solution, you will be able to reduce lead time, the need for labor, human error, and operating costs.
-You won’t need to worry about the price, because cloud manufacturing software provides affordable costs for small and medium sized manufacturers.
+With an automated Manufacturing Software, you will reduce lead time, the need for labour, human error, and operating costs.
+In addition, you won’t need to worry about the price because cloud manufacturing software provides affordable costs for small and medium-sized manufacturers.